-In October, the University provides opportunities for students to go in teams to serve domestic churches.
-These churches are often looking for assistance with a variety of ministries.
-Engage aids in the spiritual formation of our students by placing them in unique ministry contexts and by exposing them to unique ministry opportunities.
-Through engage, students can develop their ministry-passions and sharpen their ministry-gifts to be employed in lifelong service of the Lord's church.
+Each fall, the University provides opportunities for students to go in teams to serve local outreach and missions organizations ministering in areas such as foster care, displaced families, food banks, homelessness, sex trafficking, and unplanned pregnancy.
+Engage aids in the spiritual formation of our students by placing them in unique ministry contexts and exposing them to unique ministry opportunities.
+Through Engage, students can develop their ministry passions and sharpen their spiritual gifts to be employed in lifelong service of the Lord's church.